haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 #### Results

-During the first run of this experiment, I obtained lower-than-expected data, making me suspect an issue with the solution preparation, so I conducted a second experiment.
+During the first run of this experiment, I obtained lower-than-expected data, making me suspect an issue with the solution preparation, so I repeated the experiment.
 I will present data from both, referred to as Experiments 3.1 and 3.2.

 Table 7 shows the sucrose solution concentration range prepared in Experiments 3.1 and 3.2 and the calculated refractive index range based on the concentration.